hmrc/income-tax-mtd-changelog/README.md

 ### 31 May 2023

-The following changes were deployed into sandbox.
+The following changes are now available in the Sandbox.

 #### self-employment-business-api